uwefladrich/scriptengine/docs/sphinx/intro.rst

 are some important differences:

-- Tasks are executed on a single host, often the host where the ScriptEngine command line tool is runnning.
+- Tasks are executed on a single host, often the host where the ScriptEngine command line tool is running.
 This is not an implication of any ScriptEngine concept, though.
 It would be possible to implement ScriptEngine instances that execute tasks remotely, or on multiple hosts.